Construction Costs in Los Angeles

 From a Range to a Real Number: How Budgets Are Built

 The ranges in the next section give you a planning framework.
 But a planning range and a construction budget are different things.
-The range tells you the neighborhood.
-The budget tells you the address.
+The range tells you what general territory your project falls into, while the budget tells you what it will actually cost to build.

 The Role of Construction Documents